H-Shen/Caches/README.md

 #### The implementations of caches in C++

-The project includes the implementations of three cache replacement policies using single thread:
+The project includes the implementations of four cache replacement policies using single thread:

+*   First in last out (FILO)
 *   First in first out (FIFO)
 *   Least recently used (LRU)
 *   Least frequently used (LFU)